Agility, Enterprise Architecture and software development fit together in three models

 Agile development delivers stunning results when the team has every degree of freedom.
 Just think about the sweet spot of a greenfield stand-alone product.

-Often good architecture comes down to providing the minimum constraints to ensure decisions do not fail a test that is not apparent to the decision-maker.
+Often good enterprise architecture comes down to providing the minimum constraints to ensure decisions do not fail a test that is not apparent to the decision-maker.
 If the decision-maker can see the test, you do not need architecture to constrain them.
-Architecture exists to guide or constrain choice when the factor is outside the architects field of view.
+Enterprise architecture exists to guide or constrain choice when the factor is outside the architects field of view.

 A classic EA roadmap will speak to transitions, gaps, and work packages.
 It will be incomprehensible to a product team.
 Transition the roadmap to the right terms with the product owner.
 The product owner needs to understand the constraints they are operating within.